expfactory/expfactory/docs/pages/3-usage.md

 | experiments  | comma separated list of experiments to expose  |  [] |
 | studyid | set the studyid at runtime  |  expfactory |

+If you have variables to set on a per-subject basis, then you can also define these with a custom variables file.
+See [participant variables](#participant-variables) below to undestand this.

 ## Start the Container
 The first thing you should do is start the container.
 The variables listed above can be set when you do this.

+### Save Data to the Host
 It's most likely the case that your container's default is to save data to the file system, and use a study id of expfactory.
 This coincides to running with no extra arguments, but perhaps mapping the data folder:

 ```
 docker run -v /tmp/my-experiment/data/:/scif/data \